chenglou/intro-to-reason-compilation/step3/Staleness.md

 `ocamlc` has a compilation step, and a linking step, roughly speaking.
 Until now, we've used some `ocamlc` shorthands to do both in one shot.

-The compilation step takes each file and compiles.
-TODO: explanation
+The compilation step takes each file and compiles. *TODO: explain why this happens*.

 Moral of the story: use a good build system ([*cough*](https://github.com/chenglou/jengaboot)) or debug the dependency graph yourself... =)